-ACCT 101 ACCOUNTING PRINCIPLES I presents accounting as the language of business.
-Emphasis is placed on the process of identifying, measuring, recording, and communicating the economic events of an organization.
+ACCT 101 ACCOUNTING PRINCIPLES I Emphasis is placed on the process of identifying, measuring, recording, and communicating the economic events of an organization.
 This introductory course presents the various steps in the accounting cycle for a sole proprietorship business.
-3 credit hours.
+3 credit hours